MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     - **Preserve details**: Keep the default of **On**
     - **File types to scan**: Keep the file types for **Exclude**
     - **Default owner**: Keep the default of **Scanner Account**

+    Select Save.

-6. Now that the profile is created, you're ready to specify the data stores to be scanned.
+6. Now that the profile is created and saved, you're ready to specify the data stores to be scanned.
 You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

-    Supported versions for SharePoint: SharePoint Server 2016 and SharePoint Server 2013.
-SharePoint Server 2010 is also supported for customers who have [extended support for this version of SharePoint](https://support.microsoft.com/lifecycle/search?alpha=SharePoint%20Server%202010).
+    SharePoint Server 2016 and SharePoint Server 2013 are supported for SharePoint.
+SharePoint Server 2010 is also supported when you have [extended support for this version of SharePoint](https://support.microsoft.com/lifecycle/search?alpha=SharePoint%20Server%202010).

     To add your first data store, still on the **Add a new profile** blade, select **Configure repositories** to open the **Repositories** blade: